ccarfi/the-agency-wiki-v1/README.md

 The initial release of these guides were authored by ccarfi apitre salemar

-The Agency Wiki is derived from [opensource.guide](https://opensource.guide)
+The Agency Wiki is derived from [opensource.guide](https://opensource.guide) under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)

 ## Disclaimer
 While we've got advice about running an agency, we're not lawyers.
 Be sure to read our [disclaimer](notices.md#legal-disclaimer) before diving in.